How Aid Works

 Stanford treats undocumented students as US domestic students in the undergraduate admission process, assessing their applications under the same need-blind admission policy it uses for citizens of the United States.
 Stanford will use institutional funds to meet the full demonstrated financial need of undocumented students who are admitted.

-The information on the Parent Contribution page and the Student Responsibility page applies to undocumented students and their families.
+The information on the Parent Contribution page applies to undocumented students and their families.
 Eligibility for scholarship funds will be determined based on individual family financial circumstances.

 Financial aid application requirements and priority filing dates for undocumented students are the same as for US citizens and permanent residents, with the following exceptions:

 - Undocumented students who are California residents should file the California Dream Act Application no later than March 2nd of the spring before enrollment.